TheOrangeBraincell/variants_in_AS_Pipeline/README.md

 Still no reasonable PSI scores.
 Problems with the iteration.

-The splice_junction script now also uses pysam instead of subprocess.
+Update: The splice_junction script now also uses pysam instead of subprocess.

+Update 2: The events_gencode script now excludes second reads of read pairs mapping to the same junction from the counts for PSI scores.